blackhorseya/lobster/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/blackhorseya/lobster)](https://pkg.go.dev/github.com/blackhorseya/lobster)
 [![GitHub license](https://img.shields.io/github/license/blackhorseya/lobster)](https://github.com/blackhorseya/lobster/blob/main/LICENSE)

-[Lobster](https://lobster.seancheng.space/api/docs/index.html) is a tool which integrates todo list, OKRs, sprint board, pomodoro and report function, etc.
+[Lobster](https://lobster.seancheng.space/api/docs/index.html) is a tool which integrates functions of todo list, OKRs, sprint board, pomodoro, report, etc.

 ## Concept

 I benefit a lot from OKRs and Agile in my work as many others do.
 I believe these concepts can also be applied in our daily life to help individuals to set goals and tract progresses.
-This project aims to break long-term goals into tasks and sprint tasks.
-The sprint tasks are presented via Sprint board.
+This project aims to break long-term goals into small, measurable tasks.
+The tasks are then presented in Sprint board.
 I use [Lobster-CLI](https://github.com/blackhorseya/lobster-cli) for controling the API.

 ## Tech